-The site's native vegetation is connected to a large area of intact bushland that is greater than 100 ha in area, therefore the patch size has been assessed as >100 ha.
+The site's native vegetation is connected to other small patches of remnant vegetation on neighbouring sites.
+These patches are connected to a large area of intact bushland to the southwest of the site that is greater than 100 ha in area.
+Therefore, the patch size has been assessed as >100 ha.